Anna-Mestres/fab_challenge_III/README.md

 ![Flowchart](images/flowchart.png)

-## Electronics
+## Electronics & Coding

 We mapped out a few different scenarios with the electronics.
 In the first scenario we would need an ESP board, a midi board (for the sound), and speakers.
-But if we used a Raspberry Pi instead, we could eliminate the need for the midi board, which we didn't have access to. ...

-## Coding
+In the second scenario, we would use a Raspberry Pi, which had a built in audio jack, and would eliminate the need for the midi board.
+We checked the electronics available to us in the Fab Lab and couldn't find a midi board so we decided to use the Raspberry Pi.

-We received a lot of help from Pietro in coding with Python.
-(Anna reflections?)
-There were mant iterations and tests, and in order to keep track of what we have tried, we kept all of the past code as comments instead of getting rid of them.  ...
+Since it was most of our first times using Raspberry Pi and coding with Python, we received a lot of help from Pietro.
+It took us a full day to iterate, write, and test the code.
+And to keep track of our progress, we kept the code that didn't work as comments so we would know what has already been done.
+Here is the code below:

 ~~~
 import RPi.GPIO as GPIO